 KSA received 28 applicants, with all applicants paying the stand alone 48,000 EUR fee.

-4 types of Online/remote games of chance:
+The four types of online/remote games of chance include:

 - Casino games in which the players play against each other (poker, for example).

-- Bets on events occurring during a sporting contest or on the outcome of a sporting contest
+- Bets on events occurring during a sporting contest or on the outcome of a sporting contest.

-- Bets on the outcome of horse racing and harness racing
+- Bets on the outcome of horse racing and harness racing.